-Next, verify that if inputs 0 and 3 wish to mutually exchange destinations (i.e. their previous connections are torn down and we wish to make the new connections 0-->0 and 3-->3), then we also need to modify the routing of several other connections as well.
+Next, verify that if inputs 0 and 3 wish to mutually exchange destinations (i.e. their previous connections are torn down and we wish to make the new connections $0 \rightarrow 0$ and $3 \rightarrow 3$), then we also need to modify the routing of several other connections as well.

-10.2 Clos/Benes made of 4x4 Switching Elements
+11.2 Clos/Benes made of 4x4 Switching Elements

 Draw a 64x64 rearrangeably non-blocking fabric made of 4x4 switching elements.
 Repeatedly use the Clos network construction, with parameters (4, x, 4, x, 4).
-You will endup with a Benes-style network (I am not sure if the Benes network is only defined using 2x2 switches, or if it is also generalized for larger switching elements; if the latter is true, then I guess you will end up with a Benes network --not just a Benes-style network).
-Reminder: a Clos network with parameters (IN, N1, N2, N3, OUT) has N1 swithing elements in its first stage, N2 elements in its second stage, N3 elements in its third stage, and each first-stage swithing element has OUT output ports.
+You will end-up with a Benes-style network (I am not sure if the Benes network is only defined using 2x2 switches, or if it is also generalized for larger switching elements; if the latter is true, then I guess you will end up with a Benes network --not just a Benes-style network).
+Reminder: a Clos network with parameters (IN, N1, N2, N3, OUT) has N1 swithing elements in its first stage, N2 elements in its second stage, N3 elements in its third stage, and each first-stage swithing element has IN input ports, while each third-stage swithing element has OUT output ports.

-10.3 Non-Blocking Clos Network using Inverse Multiplexing
+11.3 Non-Blocking Clos Network using Inverse Multiplexing